olivierhagolle/theia_download/README.md

 This code relies on python 2.7 and on the curl utility.
 Because of that, I guess it only works with linux.

 ## Examples
-This software is still quite basic, but if you have an account at theia, you may download products using command lines like
+This software is still quite basic, but if you have an account at theia, and if you have accepted the necessary license, you may download products using command lines like

 - `python ./theia_download.py -l 'Toulouse' -a auth_theia.txt -d 2015-11-01 -f 2015-12-01`